pulumi/docs/pulumi-hugo/themes/default/content/what-is/run-aws-sts-get-caller-identity-with-dynamic-credentials.md

 ---
-title: Run 'aws ec2 start-instances' using Dynamic Credentials
+title: Run 'aws sts get-caller-identity' using Dynamic Credentials
 meta_desc: |
-     Learn how to use dynamic credentials in Pulumi ESC for executing commands like 'aws ec2 start-instances' in a more secure and efficient manner.
+     Learn how to use dynamic credentials in Pulumi ESC for executing commands like 'aws sts get-caller-identity' in a more secure and efficient manner.

 type: what-is
-page_title: Run 'aws ec2 start-instances' using Dynamic Credentials
+page_title: Run 'aws sts get-caller-identity' using Dynamic Credentials
 ---

-The [`aws ec2 start-instances` command](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ec2/start-instances.html) is part of the AWS Command Line Interface (CLI) and is utilized for starting Amazon Elastic Compute Cloud (Amazon EC2) instances that were previously stopped.
-Amazon EC2 provides scalable computing capacity in the AWS cloud, enabling users to launch and manage virtual servers as per their requirements.
+The [`aws sts get-caller-identity` command](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/sts/get-caller-identity.html) is part of the AWS Command Line Interface (CLI) and is utilized for retrieving the details about the IAM user or role whose credentials are used to call operations in AWS.
+Amazon Simple Token Service (STS)  enables users to request temporary, limited-privilege credentials for AWS interactions.

-Using the `aws ec2 start-instances` command is key in managing EC2 instances, providing an easy way to bring an instance back to an active and running state after it has been stopped.
+Using the `aws sts get-caller-identity` command is key in managing access to AWS, providing an easy way to view the details of the entity that was used to make a specific call to AWS.
 This command is executed in the terminal using the AWS CLI and necessitates proper management of AWS credentials for security.
 Typically, there are two kinds of credentials used: temporary credentials, offering heightened security but requiring manual updates, and long-term credentials, which are more convenient but pose greater security risks.

 With [Pulumi ESC (Environments, Secrets, and Configurations)](/docs/pulumi-cloud/esc/), handling these credentials becomes simpler and more secure.
-Pulumi ESC facilitates [managing dynamic credentials from AWS using OIDC](/blog/esc-env-run-aws/), ensuring all your AWS CLI commands, including `aws ec2 start-instances`, are executed seamlessly.
+Pulumi ESC facilitates [managing dynamic credentials from AWS using OIDC](/blog/esc-env-run-aws/), ensuring all your AWS CLI commands, including `aws sts get-caller-identity`, are executed seamlessly.
 This approach eliminates concerns over invalid credentials and reduces the risks associated with manual credential management.

 ## Using Pulumi ESC for dynamic credentials with AWS